brunopostle/homemaker-addon/docs/usage.rst

 To see the add-on in action, select the default Blender scene cube and run *Object > Homemaker*.
-After a couple of seconds, the cube has been replaced by a Blenderbim IFC project with a single building.
+After a couple of seconds, the cube has been replaced by a Bonsai IFC project with a single building.
 This building is tiny, it consists of one room two metres wide, with a two metre floor to ceiling height
 - this is because the default Blender cube is two metres across.
 Note that the base of the cube has been turned into an IFC Floor, there is an IFC Footing around the perimeter of the base, the vertical faces have become IFC Walls with IFC Window openings, etc..
-This is a complete IFC model that can be further edited in Native IFC software such as Blenderbim, saved as an IFC file and transferred to other IFC capable software.
+This is a complete IFC model that can be further edited in Native IFC software such as Bonsai BIM, saved as an IFC file and transferred to other IFC capable software.

 Press *Ctrl-Z* to undo, this returns the original cube, scale it a bit to a